Nitinsahu147/VogueAI/README.md

 **Developed by ByteSquad** during the **Hackwave 2.0 Hackathon (36 hours)** at **CDGI (Chameli Devi Group of Institutions), Indore**.

-This is an **AI-powered Fashion Search Engine** web application built with **Core Java + Advanced Java (JSP, Servlets, JDBC)**.
+This is an **AI-powered Fashion Search Engine** web application built with **Core Java + Advanced Java (JSP, Servlets, JDBC), Python**.
 The platform helps users discover, compare, and get personalized fashion recommendations from thousands of brands and retailers.

 ---